doyensec/PoiEx/COLLAB_MODE.md

 Since the tool is intended for internal usage, currently the MongoDB users (testers) are required to have read and write permissions on the configured database. <br>
 Consequently, everyone in the team can list, add or destroy projects. <br>
-As previously described, per-project symmetric encryption keys are created and they must be shared among peers participating to an activity, in order to decrypt and read the stored data.
+As previously described, per-project symmetric encryption keys are created and they must be shared among peers participating in an activity, in order to decrypt and read the stored data.
 In this way the confidentiality is project-oriented.